OdatNurd/OverrideAudit/README.md

 ### `OverrideAudit: Override Report` ###

-This will display a list of all packages for which there are overrides of any type, *simple* or *complete*. (see the [terminology](#terminology) section for more information).
+This will display a list of all packages for which there are overrides of any type, *simple* or *complete*, with an indication on any package or override file that is currently *expired* (see the [terminology](#terminology) section for more information on these terms).

-For each such package, a condensed version of the indicators from the `Package Report` are displayed, indicating whether the package in question is `[S]`hipped, `[I]`nstalled or `[U]`npacked.
+For each package displayed, a condensed version of the indicators from the `Package Report` are displayed, indicating whether the package in question is `[S]`hipped, `[I]`nstalled or `[U]`npacked.

-A package which is a *complete* override is indicated by text to this effect appearing next to it in the output line, while any *simple* overrides that a package has will be listed below it in the report.
+A package which is a *complete* override is indicated by text to this effect appearing next to it in the output line.
+If such a package is *expired*, an additional note to this effect is added to let you know.

+All *simple* overrides for a package are displayed below the package name in the report, and may be prefixed with a `[X]` mark if they are currently *expired*.

 As with the `Package Report`, a context menu item is presented on package names to allow a quick bulk diff of overrides in that package.
 Additionally, override